mfreed7/declarative-shadow-dom/README.md

 Author: Mason Freed

-Last Update: September 25, 2020
+Last Update: October 21, 2020

+**Note:** There is also a [blog post](https://web.dev/declarative-shadow-dom/) that describes this set of features.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->